Timothy Williams (author)

-Williams is among the small number of authors writing Italian crime novels in English (including Magdalen Nabb, Michael Dibdin, and Donna Leon), three of whom are British and were born in the span of a single year.
-Ms. Nabb's Death of an Englishman was published in 1981 and Williams' Converging Parallels followed in 1982.
 Williams is also the author of a series of crime novels set in Guadeloupe in the French West Indies featuring Anne Marie Laveaud, a juge d'instruction.
-Mr. Williams, who holds dual British/French citizenship, currently lives on the island of Guadeloupe and teaches in the main lycée of Pointe à Pitre.
+Williams, who holds dual British/French citizenship, currently lives on the island of Guadeloupe and teaches in the main lycée of Pointe à Pitre.

 For the Observer Timothy Williams is one of the ten best European crime novelists.
 "The five books in Williams’s Commissario Trotti series, written from 1982–96, are hard to find, but if you liked Zen (Dibdin’s books or the TV series) you’ll enjoy Trotti just as much.
 A delight."

 The Italian Novels

 The first five Trotti novels were originally published by Gollancz in London.
 They are now available in paperback edition from Soho Publishing.
 The sixth novel, The Second Day of the Renaissance, was published by Soho Publishing in May 2017.

 Cultural milieu

 Commissario Trotti investigates crime in a small, unnamed city on the river Po in the north of Italy (sometimes erroneously identified as Padua, but more close to Pavia, at least for "Converging Parallels").
 Trotti's career spans much of the First Republic, from the period known as the Italian Miracle through the Anni di Piombo.
 This milieu keeps the Polizia di Stato busy and in his enquiries Trotti frequently confronts problems facing Italian society: terrorism, political instability, corruption, socialism under Craxi, Operation Clean Hands (mani pulite), and above all, the decline of civilised intercourse.

 Writing in a minimalist style, in which he relies largely on dialogue to advance the plot, Williams has at times been considered a demanding author.
 One critic complained that the books read like translations from Italian.
 Some readers find that pace and tension are sacrificed for sociology and politics and that the moody, brooding Trotti, addicted to rhubarb sweets, is too slow and too wordy for their taste.